timsbiomed/fhir-owl-server/README.md

 mvn jetty:run -pl fhir-owl-server
 ```

-## Docker

-To run the FHIR server with graphdb, use the following
+To run the docker containers in the background, run

 ```
-docker-compose -f docker/docker-compose-graphdb.yml up -d
+docker-compose -f docker/docker-compose.yml up -d
 ```

 To build and publish docker image for fhir-owl-server